treeman/jonashietala/drafts/2021_in_review.markdown

 ## Boardgames I remember

 - *Vital Lacerda* is famous for designing thematic and very complex Eurogames.
-Some hate them, others maintain that they're the best things since sliced bread and I lean towards the latter.
+Some hate them, others maintain that they're the best things since sliced bread, and I lean towards the latter.

     I bought and played three of them:

-    0. **On Mars** is very complex with a lot of rules (it took me ~30 min to explain them, even though I skipped a bunch and came prepared).
+    0. [On Mars][] is very complex with a lot of rules (it took me ~30 min to explain them, even though I skipped a bunch and came prepared).
 Still, it's an absolutely amazing game and it was the highlight of the year for me.
-    0. **The Gallerist** is also on the complex side, but I still find it very approachable.
-Also an amazing game and I find it's very difficult to decide between it and On Mars.
+    0. [The Gallerist][] is also on the complex side, but I still find it very approachable.
+Also an amazing game and it's right up there with On Mars for me.
-    0. I only played **Vinhos** once.
+    0. I only played [Vinhos][] once.
 While it's undoubtedly a very good game, it has taken a step back compared to the two other Lacerdas.
 I'd like to play it more.

-- **Food Chain Magnate** is easily one of my favorite games of all time, and I got to play a game with the new milestones from the **Ketchup** expansion.
+- [Food Chain Magnate][] is easily one of my favorite games of all time, and I got to play a game with the new milestones from the [Ketchup expansion][ketchup].
 And what can I say?
 It was great, and if you want more variation to the game the expansion is fantastic.

 - My kid is now 4 years old and at long last he's old enough to play some decent board games.
 Both me and him liked [Animal Upon Animal](https://boardgamegeek.com/boardgame/17329/animal-upon-animal) and [Rhino Hero](https://boardgamegeek.com/boardgame/91514/rhino-hero), which are fun enough to play with adults as well!

+[On Mars]: https://boardgamegeek.com/boardgame/184267/mars "On Mars"
+[The Gallerist]: https://boardgamegeek.com/boardgame/125153/gallerist "The Gallerist"
+[Vinhos]: https://boardgamegeek.com/boardgame/175640/vinhos-deluxe-edition "Vinhos Deluxe Edition"
+[Food Chain Magnate]: https://boardgamegeek.com/boardgame/175914/food-chain-magnate "Food Chain Magnate"
+[ketchup]: https://boardgamegeek.com/boardgameexpansion/261526/food-chain-magnate-ketchup-mechanism-other-ideas "Food Chain Magnate: The Ketchup Mechanism & Other Ideas"

 ## New mangas/manwhas I remember

-- SSS-Class Suicide Hunter, Omniscent Reader's Viewpoint (smart MCs)
+- Tired of unoriginal OP MCs?
+Want a smart MC and clever story?

+    Then *SSS-Class Suicide Hunter* or *Omniscent Reader's Viewpoint* might be for you!
+(I hear the light novels are amazing too.)

+- Maybe you still want awesome action, but avoid the common tropes?

-- Legend of the Northern Blade (truly amazing martial arts manwha)
+    Then check out *Legend of the Northern Blade*.

-- The Beginning After the End, Volcanic Age (great regression stories)
-- Murim Login (martial arts + humor)
+- Perhaps your thing is regression stories?

+    I loved *The Beginning After the End* and *Volcanic Age*.

+- Or a satisfying combination of fighting and humor?

+    *Murim Login* is half-part hilarity and half-part awesomeness.

 # 2021 Failures

-0. Did not finish the book
+0. My book project wasn't completely finished.

+    I still need to finish the e-book and make it available for sale.

-0. Did not advance BitPal into a usabable state
+0. Did not advance [BitPal][] into a useable state.

+    This is my open source cryptocurrency payment processor I've been working on.
+Unfortunately, it's still not in a state where I'd be comfortable for others to use.
+Apart from the missing documentation, the web interface is still work-in-progress and there are some breaking changes to the API I'd like to make.

-# Goals for 2022
+# Plans for 2022

+0. Be with my kids.

+    They're in a lovely age right now.

-0. Finish my book for real
+0. Finish my book project for real.

-1. BitPal 0.1
+    This includes making the e-book, some blog posts about the process, integrate my with BitPal to sell digital copies and everything else to completely wrap-up the project.

+0. Exercise & health focus.

+    - I will eat healthier.
+    - I will continue working with my strength coach.
+    - I will exercise up to 5 days a week (weight lifting + grappling).

+(I'm working on converting these to [SMART goals][SMART].
+We'll see how that goes, maybe I'll make another post about them, but maybe not.)

 [previous years]: </blog/tags/yearly_review/> "Yearly reviews"
 [peak]: https://www.goodreads.com/book/show/26312997-peak "Peak: Secrets from the New Science of Expertise"